MrImmortal09/CSITTeam004/Assignment2/Design.md

 ## 1. Introduction
 ### 1.1 Purpose
-This document outlines the software design for an Instagram clone, detailing the architectural structure, data organization, and functional components required for development.
+This document outlines the software design for an Pixello, detailing the architectural structure, data organization, and functional components required for development.
 It serves as a guide for developers and stakeholders to understand the application's design and functionality.

 ### 1.2 Scope
-The Instagram clone is a social networking application that allows users to:
+The Pixello is a social networking application that allows users to:
 - Share photos and videos.
 - Interact through likes, comments, and following.
 - Engage in direct messaging.